 The scrutiny on non-GAAP financial measures also came in the form of an SEC enforcement action in 2023.
-In March 2023, the SEC issued a cease-and-desist order to DXC Technology Company based on misleading non-GAAP disclosures in its periodic reports and earnings releases.
-According to the SEC's order, DXC materially increased its reported non-GAAP net income by misclassifying tens of millions of dollars of unrelated expenses as transaction related costs and improperly excluded them from its non-GAAP net income, non-GAAP EPS, and other non-GAAP measures.
-In its order, the SEC specifically noted that the absence of a non-GAAP policy and specific disclosure controls and procedures resulted in subjective determinations made by employees about whether such misclassified expenses were related to an actual or contemplated transaction.
+In March 2023, the SEC issued a cease-and-desist order to DXC Technology Company based on misleading non-GAAP disclosures in its periodic reports and earnings releases.34 According to the SEC's order, DXC materially increased its reported non-GAAP net income by misclassifying tens of millions of dollars of unrelated expenses as transaction related costs and improperly excluded them from its non-GAAP net income, non-GAAP EPS, and other non-GAAP measures.
+In its order, the SEC specifically noted that the absence of a non-GAAP policy changed in the periods presented.
+If product mix contributes to gross profit margin changes, discuss the extent and the products that are the primary contributors and why (e.g., "product A provides more/less margin because ...").
+If inflation has affected your costs and margins, explain the relative effect of each.
+Refer to Item 303 of Regulation S-K and Section III.B.4 of Release No. 33-8350 for guidance."

-&lt;sup>30 For example: "You disclose you have been impacted by negative macroeconomic trends, including a condensed labor market, wage inflation, global supply chain issues and inflation affecting your revenues and underwriting.
+30 For example: "You disclose you have been impacted by negative macroeconomic trends, including a condensed labor market, wage inflation, global supply chain issues and inflation affecting your revenues and underwriting.
 Please expand your disclosure to identify the principal factors contributing to these issues and clarify the resulting impact on you.
 Additionally, disclose any known trends or uncertainties regarding these issues that are reasonably likely to have a material impact on your cash flows, liquidity, capital resources, cash requirements, financial position or results of operations.
 Refer to Item 303(b)(2)(ii) of Regulation S-K."

-&lt;sup>31 Specifically, the SEC updated Non-GAAP Financial Measures C&DIs Questions 100.01, 100.04-100.06, and 102.10(a), (b) and (c), which can be found here.
+31 Specifically, the SEC updated Non-GAAP Financial Measures C&DIs Questions 100.01, 100.04-100.06, and 102.10(a), (b) and (c), which can be found here.

-&lt;sup>32 For example: "Refer to your non-GAAP financial measures: net income from continuing operations excluding special items, earnings per share from continuing operations excluding special items, and operating income excluding special items.
+32 For example: "Refer to your non-GAAP financial measures: net income from continuing operations excluding special items, earnings per share from continuing operations excluding special items, and operating income excluding special items.
 It appears that the reconciliations for these non-GAAP financial measures include an adjustment for "restructuring expense," which you have incurred every year since 2012.
 Please tell us your consideration as to whether these charges represent normal, recurring cash operating expenses necessary for your core operations.
 Refer to Question 100.01 of the Compliance and Disclosure Interpretations on Non-GAAP Financial Measures.
 Please note that this comment also applies to the non-GAAP measures presented in your Form10-Q and Item 2.02, Form 8-K."

-&lt;sup>33 For example: "Your non-GAAP adjustment for deferred tax valuation allowance removes the effects of the valuation allowance from your GAAP tax provision and appears to change your income taxes recognition method, resulting in an individually tailored accounting.
+33 For example: "Your non-GAAP adjustment for deferred tax valuation allowance removes the effects of the valuation allowance from your GAAP tax provision and appears to change your income taxes recognition method, resulting in an individually tailored accounting.
 Please remove this adjustment from your reconciliation of Net Income (Loss) Attributable to XXX Corp.
 Shareholders.
 Refer to Question 100.04 of the Non-GAAP Financial Measures Compliance and Disclosure Interpretations."

-&lt;sup>34 The SEC's cease-and-desist order is available here.
+34 The SEC's cease-and-desist order is available here.